MaksimAbroskin/DINS_QA_Automation_Intern_Task/README.md

 1) POST new User;
 2) GET this user by User ID;
 3) Try to PUT changes for userdata to nonexistent user;
-4) Try to delete nonexistent user.
+4) Try to DELETE nonexistent user.

 #### Application launch ####
 You have two ways.